buxx/PyCrane/README.md

 ## Features

-* List, start and stop containers on defined hosts
+* List, create and manage application instances on defined hosts

 ## Features TO DO